Skip to content

 It is advised to checkout the Quick Start Demo tutorial before reading this section.

-This page is a tutorial for setting up a AWSIM Unity project.
+This page is a tutorial for setting up V2X_E2E Simulator in Unity project.

 Environment preparation